twilbur1997/AWSPricingCalc/README.md

 when I started this project in late September of 2020, but supports 96 services as of April 16th, 2021.

+I wanted to know which new services were added and when!

 I started with a fairly basic Selenium program that scrapes the AWS Pricing Calculator website and then used crontab to get it to run three times a day, storing the service names that were found and comparing to previous lists to